 Can you order a Trenta frappuccino?

-Starbucks has some very rigorous restrictions for their employees, despite the fact that there are allegedly 170,000 different Starbucks combinations.
-For example, they are not permitted to offer a Trenta Frappuccino because there is no code for it on the tilland they risk getting in serious trouble if they do so.
+Starbucks has very rigorous restrictions for their employees, even though there are allegedly 170,000 different Starbucks combinations.
+For example, they are not permitted to offer a Trenta Frappuccino because there is no code for it on the till, and they risk getting in serious trouble if they do so.

 If you want to chant your mitt, get two Grande Frappuccinos in the same flavor and, once you’ve paid, ask if they can just put it in a Trenta cup.

-There will b e silence, as well as stares, as the entire shop comes to a halt to look at you.
+There will be silence and stares as the entire shop comes to a halt to look at you.
 Okay, it won’t just be a straight yes, so you’ll have to summon all your politeness to apologize profusely and explain that you understand they aren’t generally able to do this, but if they could, it would be fantastic, all while putting $5 in the tip jar.

-Then, maye, they’ll say yes and explain that they don’t have a dome lid, but that you’ll be great with that and forever grateful.
+Then, maybe, they’ll say yes and explain that they don’t have a dome lid but that you’ll be great with that and forever grateful.

 Why is a cold Venti bigger than a hot Venti?

 It’s a fairly straightforward reason.
-Starbucks wants you to obtain the same quantity of liquid beverage instead of paying less and getting less.
-Cold Ventis are created using ice, and Starbucks wants you to get the same amount of liquid beverage.
+Starbucks wants you to obtain the same quantity of liquid beverages instead of paying less and getting less.
+Cold Ventis is created using ice, and Starbucks wants you to get the same amount of liquid beverage.

-It’s actually a very well-thought-out system, since you get the dome lid to provide space for cream.
+It’s a very well-thought-out system since you get the dome lid to provide space for cream.